Early-Career Researchers

 more

-The University of Bremen has a great interest in attracting highly motivated, committed and outstanding professors.
+The University of Bremen has a great interest in attracting highly motivated, committed, and outstanding professors.
 An appointment procedure that follows clear guidelines is central to this.
-Transparency, duration, information flow and gender justice are important to us.
+Transparency, duration, information flow, and gender equality are important to us.

 In the past, academics were mainly prepared for the career goal of professorship.
-However, more and more young researchers are today seeking to work in business and civil society.
-There are many opportunities, such as non-university research, industry, politics and administration or science management.
+However, more and more young researchers today are looking to work in business and civil society.
+There are many opportunities, such as non-university research, industry, politics, administration, or science management.

 The University of Bremen also supports its academics in their transition to the non-university employment market.
 BYRD regularly offers career orientation events on career paths in business and civil society.
 It’s worth taking a look at the current course directory.